 If you have a chance to go to a local market in Vietnam, you can see the many colors it has.
-Vietnamese culture is strongly influenced by Chinese culture due to the history and close proximity of the two neighbor countries.
-This cultural background deeply affects how we pick and choose the color patterns when we work with our partners who want to target the Vietnam market.
+Vietnamese culture is strongly influenced by Chinese culture due to the history and close proximity of the two neighboring countries.
+This cultural background deeply affects how I pick and choose the color patterns when I work with our partners who want to target the Vietnam market.
 However, Vietnam also inherits and absorbs Western styles during its journey to search for independence and modernization.
 This specific type of cultural mix presents us with barriers and challenges but also opportunities and chances to experiment and discover new things.

 “ A typical colorful scene at a local market in Vietnam. ”